Axion Dark Matter Experiment: Receiver

 The ultra-low noise microwave receiver makes the experiment possible.
 The dominant background is thermal noise arising from the cavity and the receiver electronics.
-Signals from the cavity are amplified by an exotic cryogenic Superconducting QUantum Interference Device (SQUID) amplifier followed by ultralow noise cryogenic HFET amplifiers.
+Signals from the cavity are amplified by a Superconducting QUantum Interference Device (SQUID) amplifier followed by ultralow noise cryogenic HFET amplifiers.
 The receiver then downconverts microwave cavity frequencies to a lower frequency that can be easily digitized and saved.
-The receiver chain is sensitive to powers smaller than 0.01 yoctowatts; this is the world's lowest-noise microwave receiver in a production environment.
+The receiver chain is sensitive to powers smaller than 10 rontowatts; this is the world's lowest-noise microwave receiver in a production environment.

 Progress

-ADMX has already (2010) eliminated one of the two axion benchmark models from 1.9 μeV to 3.53 μeV, assuming axions saturate the Milky Way's halo.
-ADMX hopes to exclude or discover 2 μeV to 20 μeV dark matter axions within the next 10 years.
-ADMX is undergoing an upgrade to the "Definitive Experiment"; this is sensitive to a very broad range of plausible dark-matter axion masses and couplings.
-Greater sensitivity will be possible with the upgrade to SQUID amplifiers and the addition of a dilution refrigerator.
+In 2010, ADMX eliminated one of the two axion benchmark models from 1.9 μeV to 3.53 μeV, assuming axions saturate the Milky Way's halo.
+A 2016 upgrade should allow the ADMX to exclude or discover 1 μeV to 40 μeV dark matter axions.

 SQUID amplifiers

-Several years ago, the ADMX amplifier noise temperature was around 2 K. Recently the amplifiers were replaced by SQUID amplifiers, which greatly lowered the noise (to less than 100 mK) and vastly improved sensitivity.
+In the first implementation of the experiment in 1996, the amplifier noise temperature was around 2 K. In 2009, the first stage amplifier was replaced by a SQUID amplifier, which greatly lowered the noise (to less than 100 mK) and vastly improved sensitivity.
 ADMX has demonstrated that the SQUID amplifier allows for quantum-limited-power sensitivity.
-More recently, ADMX has acquired Josephson Parametric Amplifiers which allow quantum noise limited searches at higher frequencies.
+In 2016, ADMX acquired Josephson Parametric Amplifiers which allow quantum noise limited searches at higher frequencies.

 Dilution refrigerator

-The addition of a dilution refrigerator is the main focus of the ADMX upgrade program.
-The dilution refrigerator allows cooling the apparatus down to 100 mK or less, reducing the noise to 0.15 K, which makes data taking 400 times faster.
+The addition of a dilution refrigerator was the main focus of the 2016 upgrade program.
+The dilution refrigerator allows cooling the apparatus to 100 mK or less, reducing the noise to 150 mK, which makes data taking 400 times faster.
 This makes it the "Definitive Experiment".

 Related searches

-The Haloscope at Yale Sensitive to Axion CDM, or HAYSTAC (formerly known as ADMX-High Frequency), hosted at Yale University, is using a Josephson Parametric Amplifier, 9 T magnet, and microwave cavity with radius of 5 cm and height 25 cm to search masses 19–24 µeV.
+The Haloscope at Yale Sensitive to Axion CDM, or HAYSTAC (formerly known as ADMX-High Frequency), hosted at Yale University, is using a Josephson Parametric Amplifier, 9 T magnet, and microwave cavity with radius of 5 cm and height 25 cm to search masses 19–24 μeV.

+ADMX-Orpheus is a secondary ADMX experiment demonstrating the use of dielectrically loaded Fabry–Pérot cavity to search for higher mass axions and dark photons near 70 μeV.
+In 2022, Orpheus reported results of a first search between 65.5 μeV (15.8 GHz) and 69.3 μeV (16.8 GHz).
+With hardware upgrades, Orpheus is projected to perform searches from 45 to 80 μeV.